acaldwell93/capstone-1-new/README.md

 Let's perform this test with an old-school Central Limit Theorem approach.
 We can assume that the distribution of sample means is going to be normally distributed with a sufficient sample size and number of samples, so let's make a normal distribution with our sample mean as the mean and our standard deviation being the standard error (sample standard deviation/square root of sample size).
 Let's first take a look at the distribution of death rate in all shooting incidents:

 ![](images/CLT_all_incidents_only.png)

 Here, we see a very tight spread centered at about .31 deaths per incident.
 It makes sense, given our very large sample size of over 190,000, that this distribution has a small standard deviation.
+Were we to be comparing this with a single sample mean, we would surpass our significance level and reject the null hypothesis if we observed a value greater than .312.
 Let's now see how this compares to our distribution for assault weapon incidents.

 ![](images/CLT_both.png)